zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **routedServices**

-    Specifies the routing rules between the gateway service and your service.
+    specifies the routing rules between the gateway service and your service.

 * **routedServices.gatewayUrl**